Ania58/gottaspeak-courses/courses/A2/unit-11/lesson-52.md

 Common mistakes:
 ❌ I was watch → ✅ I was watching
-❌ They plays → ✅ They were playing
+❌ They playing → ✅ They were playing

 -------